 - 1 and 1/2 cups (6oz or 168g) shredded mozzarella cheese

 - 2-3 Tablespoons (10-15g) grated Parmesan cheese

-- Top the crust with the pizza sauce, then the sliced mozzarella, then the shredded mozzarella, grated Parmesan, then sprinkle with basil.
+- Top the dough with the pizza sauce, then the sliced mozzarella, then the shredded mozzarella, grated Parmesan, then sprinkle with basil.

 - Bake for 12-15 minutes.
 For the last minute, I move the oven rack to the top rack to really brown the edges.
 That's optional.

 - Slice hot pizza and serve immediately.
-Store leftover pizza covered tightly in the refrigerator and reheat as you prefer.
-Baked pizza slices may be frozen up to 3 months.
+Cover leftover pizza tightly and store in the refrigerator.
+Reheat as you prefer.
+Baked pizza slices can be frozen up to 3 months.